phac-nml/snvphyl-galaxy/docs/install/galaxy.md

 ![suite-snvphyl-repository][]

-Please select the version you wish to install and follow through the steps to install this suite of tools, making sure to leave **Handle repository dependencies?** and **Handle tool dependencies?** checked.
+Please select the version you wish to install and follow the steps to install this suite of tools, making sure to leave the **Handle repository dependencies?** and the **Handle tool dependencies?** options checked.

 ![snvphyl-tool-dependencies][]